 Money – Okane (お金)

-Making a circle with your index finger and thumb is the most common way to symbolize money in Japan.
-This gesture is used in shops, negotiations, and even in informal conversations.
-Unlike in Brazil, it is not considered offensive.
+Making a circle with the index and thumb fingers is the most common way to symbolize money in Japan.
+This gesture is used in stores, negotiations, and even in informal conversations.
+Unlike Brazil, it is not considered offensive.

-With their palms facing down, the Japanese slowly swing their hands up and down to convey calm and patience.
+With palms facing down, Japanese people slowly wave their hands up and down to convey calmness and patience.
 This gesture is often used in tense situations, such as during discussions or moments of nervousness.

 Understanding body gestures in Japan not only facilitates communication but also offers a unique opportunity to delve into the culture of the country.
 Mastering these movements is a sign of effort and respect, something highly valued by the Japanese.
 We hope this guide helps you feel more confident when interacting in Japan.
 If you want to learn more, check out other cultural tips we have available!